freebasic/fbfrog/readme.txt

     documentational commentary and even indendation whitespace can be preserved.

+  o Usage

+    First, compile it using fbc, for example:
+        $ fbc -m fbfrog *.bas

+    Translating headers:
+        $ ./fbfrog foo.h

+    Automatically look for #includes in headers and recursively translate all of them that can be found:
+        $ ./fbfrog --follow start.h

+    Combine everything into a single main header if possible:
+    (Merge in #included headers if not used anywhere else, concatenate toplevel headers that don't #include each other)
+        $ ./fbfrog --follow --merge --concat *.h

+    For options, see also:
+        $ ./fbfrog --help

   o Here's how it works:

     The core is a giant array of tokens.
 A token has an id to tell what